 Clinical Legal Education integrates theory and practice.
 Clinic students actively assume the role of practicing attorney engaging in and learning from lawyering activities.
 Students learn lawyering skills and immediately apply theories about lawyering as they plan for, engage in, and reflect upon their practice.
-In consultation with faculty members and experienced supervising attorneys, students bear primary responsibility for identifying issues, making decisions, and solving problems with their clients.
+In consultation with experienced faculty members and supervising attorneys, students bear primary responsibility for identifying issues, making decisions, and solving problems with their clients.
 In clinics, students work on policy, legislative, transactional, or litigation matters on behalf of individual or institutional clients.

 Read more about the Community Economic Development Clinic.